NickTiny/Create-Bulk-Pose-Assets/README.md

 # **Usage**

 Using **Create Bulk Pose Assets** is very similar to Vanilla Blender's **Create Pose Asset**.
 The difference is that **Create Bulk Pose Assets** will automatically create new Pose Assets using the "prefix" and current frame number.
 It uses the frames in the current action to generate the assets.
+Select a catalogue and bones you would like to associate with the asset, as usual.
+Use **Create Bulk Pose Assets** to do this for every keyframe in your action.

 1. Select an armature
 2. Switch to Pose Mode
 3. Open the Drop Sheet, Navitgate to the Pose Library Panel on the Right
+4. Setup an action with the poses you would like to add to the library.
-4. Find the "**Create Bulk Assets** menu
+5. Find the "**Create Bulk Assets** menu
-5. Select the bone(s) in the 3D Viewport. (_Error will occur if no bone is selected!_)
+6. Select the bone(s) in the 3D Viewport. (_Error will occur if no bone is selected!_)
-6. Enter a prefix in the text field.
+7. Enter a prefix in the text field.
 The naming convention is PREFIX + Frame Number
-7. Hit the **Create Bulk Pose Assets** to generate new assets
+8. Hit the **Create Bulk Pose Assets** to generate new assets

 Note: There is currently no way to bulk edit assets, or bulk remove assets.
 Backup your files before usage.
 Use the Blend File view to remove multiple actions at once.